u10sil/compiler/README.md

-# syspl
+# SysPL
-Compiler for Syspl.
+Compiler for SysPL.
 The System Programming Language.